 The village was built in a long man made clearing that ran parallel to the white sand beach.
 The dwellings had steep thatched roofs with wide overhangs that afforded protection from the frequent afternoon downpours.
 We could see more of the small Morpurgo villages in the distance, along the perimeter of the bay.

 As we walked through the village we passed by people here and there, few of them spoke much English, but all were friendly – positively beaming when they saw Kurniawan, an apparent local hero of sorts.

-“As a matter of fact, there’s an abandoned Dayak village not far from here, professor,” Kurniawan motioned in the direction of the interior jungle.
+“There’s an abandoned Dayak village not far from here, professor.”
+Kurniawan motioned in the direction of the interior.

 Krause brightened up, “The ruins of a Dayak village?
 Are the buildings still standing?”